Gather art supplies for 1 year old kids to nurture creativity! Here are the best non toxic arts and crafts supplies and toys for toddlers.

 - Tissue paper.
 Save these from gift bags, as they can be fun add-ons to craft projects.
 Use them to tear and ball into tiny pieces, or to add layers to artwork.

 - Sandpaper.
-A soft sandpaper makes for fantastic textures you can cut and create with.
+Soft sandpaper makes for fantastic textures you can cut and create with.
 Plus, it offers a different sensory experience for your child.

 - Blank cards and envelopes.
 Perfect for sending mail or attaching as gift cards.